 Park Hyatt - Tokyo

 Occupying the top 14 floors of Shinjuku Park Tower, Park Hyatt Tokyo hotel is an elegant oasis of space and calm overlooking Tokyo and the Kanto Plain all the way to Mount Fuji.
-Located in the Shinjuku district, our Tokyo hotel is close to Shinjuku Station, Shinjuku Park, Nishi Shinjuku, and areas of Shibuya and Aoyama.
+Located in the Shinjuku district, Park Hyatt Tokyo hotel is close to Shinjuku Station, Shinjuku Park, Nishi Shinjuku, and areas of Shibuya and Aoyama.

 Shangri-La Hotel, Tokyo

 In this metropolitan city, sublime heritage co-exists with modern wonders.
 This is where business and pleasure intertwine, and you are glad to be staying at Shangri-La Hotel, Tokyo.